Notification requirement for shigellosis

 Mode of transmission of Shigella

-Faecal–oral transmission is the most important mode of transmission of Shigella.
+Faecal–oral transmission is the most important mode of transmission of Shigella, including during sexual activity.
 However, infection may be spread via contaminated food, water or milk, or by flies.

 Period of communicability of shigellosis